marybethvillarreal/server_problem/README.md

 ## Getting Started

-The first step of tackling the
+Steps in tackling the problem

 ### Prerequisites

-Things you need to install.
+Things you need to setup.
-1. Setup your own git server
+1. git server
 2. Install apache2
+   - sudo apt-get install apache2

+### Scripts
+1. ps.sh script
+  -Port numbers for web server (apache2) is changed from 80 and is served over 443

 ## Authors